iver56/audiomentations/README.md

 # Alternatives

-Audiomentations isn't the only python libraries that can do various types of audio data augmentation/degradation!
+Audiomentations isn't the only python library that can do various types of audio data augmentation/degradation!
 Here's an overview:

 | Name | Github stars | License | Last commit | GPU support? |